Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

 The Values Project is an interdisciplinary inquiry into how individuals, groups, and institutions should understand and conduct moral life under conditions of persistent value pluralism.
 The project starts from the premise that value disagreement is not merely a temporary obstacle to be overcome, but a deep and enduring feature of human lives and of the lives of institutions.
-Against this background, the project asks how ethical reflection, moral agency, and institutional responsibility should be understood once we accept that agreement about what matters most is often partial, fragile, or unavailable.
+Against this background, it asks how ethical reflection, moral agency, and institutional responsibility should be understood once we accept that agreement about what matters most is often partial, fragile, or unavailable.

 Individual Moral Agency